 3. Choose a Business Name

 If you need help on how to choose a business name, check out this business name selection guide.
+This is a detailed worksheet that takes you step by step through a brain dump and creative session to choose the best name for your business.

-1. How to Choose the Best Lawyer for your Event Planning Business.
+1. How to Choose the Best Lawyer for Your Event Planning Business.

 2. Hiring an Accountant for your Event Planning Business.